Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

+Recent studies with the fuzzy-sphere regulation of the SO$(5)$ nonlinear sigma model with a topological Wess-Zumino-Witten term \cite{Zhou2024prx,Chen2024prb} also yield results consistent with the above discussions, though they have been interpreted as supporting the non-unitary CFT scenario \cite{Zhou2024prx}.

 Universal critical phenomena are manifested not only in equilibrium states but also in nonequilibrium processes.
-We here study dynamical aspects of DQC through quantum annealing of a $2$D spin model, uncovering novel scaling behaviors stemming from slow equilibration of topological defects at the AFM--VBS transition.
+We here study dynamical aspects of DQC through quantum annealing of the $2$D $JQ$ model in imaginary time, solving the corresponding Schr\"odinger equation using a QMC approach and uncovering novel scaling behaviors stemming from slow equilibration of topological defects at the AFM--VBS transition.
+We will here assume a multicritical real CFT description, but our conclusions only rely on near-criticality and should hold even for a complex CFT.

-Within the conventional LGW description, when tuning a parameter $g = \pm v|t|$ (a reduced temperature or some parameter of the Hamiltonian) versus time $t$, such that $g=0$ is a classical or quantum critical point, the velocity ($v$) dependence of the correlation length and other critical properties are described by the Kibble-Zurek scaling (KZS) mechanism \cite{Kibble1976jpa,Zurek1985nat,Polkovnikov2011rmp,Dziarmaga2010}, which we outline first.
+Within the conventional LGW description, when tuning a parameter $g = \pm v|t|$ (a reduced temperature or some parameter of the Hamiltonian) versus time $t$, such that $g=0$ is a classical or quantum critical point, the velocity ($v$) dependence of the correlation length and other critical properties are then described by the Kibble-Zurek scaling (KZS) mechanism \cite{Kibble1976jpa,Zurek1985nat,Polkovnikov2011rmp,Dziarmaga2010}, which we outline first.

-During the initial stage of an annealing process, the temporal distance $|t|$ to the critical point should exceed the relaxation time $\zeta \propto \xi^z$ ($z$ being the dynamic critical exponent).
-The system remains in equilibrium with correlation length $\xi(t)\sim |g(t)|^{-\nu}$ until entering the impulse stage when $|t|<\zeta(t)$, falling out of equilibrium with the correlation length frozen at
+During the initial stage of an annealing process, the temporal distance $|t|$ to the critical point should exceed the relaxation time $\zeta \propto \xi^z$ ($z$ being the dynamic critical exponent and $\xi$ being the correlation length).
+The system remains in equilibrium with correlation length $\xi(t)\sim |g(t)|^{-\nu}$ until entering the impulse stage when $|t|<\zeta(t)$, falling out of equilibrium with the correlation length frozen at~\cite{Kibble1976jpa,Zurek1985nat,Polkovnikov2011rmp,Dziarmaga2010}

 As a consequence, physical quantities are controlled by $\xi_v$ instead of $\xi$ from that point until $g=0$.